Privacy-first analytics · cookieless marketing · ethical SEO Written by Sophie Darge

 4. CrUX API and CrUX Dashboard

-The Chrome User Experience Report API gives you programmatic access to the same field data that powers PageSpeed Insights.
-You can query it for any origin or specific URL and get 28-day aggregated CWV data.
-The CrUX Dashboard on Looker Studio provides a pre-built visualization of this data over time.
+The Chrome User Experience Report API gives you programmatic access to 28-day aggregated CWV data for any origin or URL.
+The CrUX Dashboard on Looker Studio wraps this in a pre-built visualization with time-series charts.

 Best for: Historical trend analysis, automated monitoring, custom reporting.